NetWorker tape drives in VTL environments

 - Linux Xen.

-The use of tape drives is qualified and considered safe for virtualization systems that allow for the full isolation of I/O.
+The use of tape drives is qualified and considered safe for virtualisation systems that allow for the full isolation of I/O.

 NOTE: The physical I/O interface cannot be shared between guest containers.